thephez/dpp-spec/docs/identity.md

   validateIdentityUpdateTransitionStateFactory
-    ✔ should return InvalidIdentityRevisionError if new revision is not incremented by 1 ✔ should return IdentityPublicKeyIsReadOnlyError if disabling public key is readOnly ✔ should return invalid result if disabledAt has violated time window ✔ should throw InvalidIdentityPublicKeyIdError if identity does not contain public key with disabling ID ✔ should pass when disabling public key
+    ✔ should return InvalidIdentityRevisionError if new revision is not incremented by 1 ✔ should return IdentityPublicKeyIsReadOnlyError if disabling public key is readOnly ✔ should return IdentityPublicKeyIsDisabledError if disabling public key is already disabled ✔ should return invalid result if disabledAt has violated time window ✔ should throw InvalidIdentityPublicKeyIdError if identity does not contain public key with disabling ID ✔ should pass when disabling public key